Litslink icon

 • Define the team size

-Depending on your budget, business goals, and deadlines, the size of your team affects most aspects of the entire development lifecycle.
+Depending on your budget, business goals, and deadlines, the size of your team affects most aspects of the entire software development lifecycle.
 The optimal Agile team size is between four and nine specialists.
 If you need to opt for a traditional approach, you can collaborate with bigger teams.

 Remember that smaller software teams are more flexible and can work independently.
 If you want to build a bigger team and keep it effective, split it into smaller groups to avoid management problems.
 You can divide your team into groups by development stages, roles, and specializations.